-Level I Prerequisites: CUL 120 and CUL 121

-Corequisites: CUL 230
+Level | Prerequisites: CUL 120 and CUL 121 Corequisites: CUL 230

-This course gives students the opportunity to advance and refine their skills in quality food production.
+This course gives students opportunities to advance and refine their skills in high quality food production.
 Food preparation focuses on restaurant "cooked to order" cooking.
-Emphasis is placed on time, organization, portioning, and teamwork.
+Emphasis is placed on timing, organization, portioning, and teamwork.

-CUL 250 Principles of Beverage Service
+CUL 250 Principles of Beverage Service 3 credits